Author

 Abstract

 In Japan, corporate bankruptcies and debt levels continue to rise, yet new financing in restructuring proceedings remains severely constrained.
 The absence of statutory super-priority for debtor-in-possession (DIP) financing subordinates it to existing secured claims, while pre-DIP financing, which holds priority in out-of-court reorganizations, faces destabilized priority upon entering judicial processes.
 This results in a systemic shortage of rescue funding.
-Although U.S.-style super-priority could address this gap, its adoption in Japan faces significant barriers—including entrenched protection of secured credit, a bank-centered financial system, and a traditionally negotiation-based legal culture.
+Although U.S.-style super-priority could theoretically address this gap, its adoption in Japan faces significant barriers, including entrenched protection of secured credit, a bank-centered financial system, and a negotiation-based legal culture.
 Complicating matters, the forthcoming Enterprise Value Charge (EVC), effective 2027, will further concentrate secured claims among fewer creditors, thereby heightening risks for prospective DIP financiers.
-Without meaningful priority protection, incentives to provide new liquidity are likely to erode further.
-This study proposes a “risk-fronting restructuring model” that activates financing before judicial proceedings through contract design, collateral restructuring, and out-of-court reorganization.
-The model is functionally compared with a limited statutory priority approach, with analysis focusing on differences in financing costs, risk allocation, and restructuring efficiency, aiming to design a DIP financing framework suitable for Japan under the EVC while demonstrating the critical need for introducing priority rights in DIP financing.
-Keywords: DIP financing; Super-priority; Priming lien; Corporate restructuring; Japan
+Meanwhile, the series of legal reforms scheduled for 2027 will reshape restructuring finance.
+This study explores potential pathways to facilitating restructuring finance and examines their implications for financing costs, risk allocation, efficiency, and other aspects, with a view to identifying a feasible institutional framework.
+Keywords: DIP financing; Secured credit; Priority structure; Financing incentives

 Biography